teamoverboard/overboard/README.md

 # Overboard

+Overboard helps companies keep frequently asked questions, and their answers, in one place.
+It's like a second brain for your business.

-Dont forget to create a .env file!
+Don't forget to create a .env file!